'I Can't Recognise Anybody' — Judi Dench Reveals Devastating Health Update

 In a recent interview, the Oscar-winning actress spoke candidly about losing her ability to read, watch television, or recognise familiar faces.

-Dame Judi Dench has long been candid about her battle with age-related macular degeneration (AMD), a condition that gradually deteriorates central vision.
-First diagnosed in 2012, the legendary actress has used her platform to raise awareness of the disease.
+Dame Judi Dench has spoken openly for years about living with age-related macular degeneration, the condition that slowly erodes central vision.
+Diagnosed in 2012, she has often used her platform to raise awareness.

 Judi Dench as M in the James Bond film "The World is Not Enough" in 1999. | Source: Getty Images

-Now, as her condition worsens, she has spoken with a stark honesty that underscores the toll it continues to take on her daily life.
+Now, as her sight declines further, she is speaking with a new bluntness about how deeply it affects her day-to-day life.
 In a recent appearance on ITV News in late November 2025, Dench delivered a heartbreaking update, admitting:

 "I can't see anymore.
 I can't recognise anybody now."